tethysplatform/tethys/docs/tutorials/quick_start/new_app_project.rst

 The commands you entered did the following tasks:

-1. activated the Tethys :term:`Python conda environment`,
+1. activated the Tethys :term:`Python conda environment` and started the primary database for Tethys Portal,
 2. created a new directory called "tethysdev" in your home directory,
 3. changed your working directory into the :file:`tethysdev` directory, and
 4. executed the :command:`tethys scaffold` command to create the new app.

 In a file browser change into your :file:`Home` directory and open the :file:`tethysdev` directory.
 If the scaffolding worked, you should see a directory called :file:`tethysapp-dam_inventory`.
 All of the source code for your app is located in this directory.
-Open the :file:`tethysapp-dam_inventory` and explore the contents.
-The main directory of your app project, :file:`dam_inventory`, is located within a namespace directory called :file:`tethysapp`.
-Each part of the app project will be explained throughout these tutorials.
 For more information about the app project structure, see :doc:`../../supplementary/app_project`.

 Development Installation
 ========================